DSU Fall by-ELECTION 2024

 You must also meet the eligibility criteria outlined in Bylaw 4.2.

-▼ How do I run in the general election?
+▼ How do I run in the By-Election?

 To nominate yourself for a position, you must complete all the following steps: